-H. Compensation at Retirement or Resignation Prior to Completion of a Contract Year

-The compensation for a member of the bargaining unit who leaves the College through retirement or resignation prior to the completion of a contract year shall be calculated as follows:
+- H. Compensation at Retirement or Resignation Prior to Completion of an Academic Year - 1.
+Compensation for Retirement or Resignation for Faculty Whose Work is Measured in Days: The compensation for a member of the bargaining unit who leaves the College prior to the completion of an academic year shall be calculated as follows:

-No. of Work Days Completed x Annual Base Salary 180
+No. of Work Days Completed x Annual Base Salary